INDUSTRIAL PROPERTY

 Coordinate with the landlord for the move-in process and ensure that any necessary repairs or maintenance are addressed before starting your operations.

-Steps to Give Industrial Property on Rent (As a landlord)
+Steps to Give Industrial Property on Rent (As a Landlord)

 1. Preparation